Considering of the startup business in Europe it always comes to one’s mind a place to settle down for a long time.

 To drive innovation in Europe – develop and test new models of how innovation is approached, managed, financed and delivered – there was set up The European Institute of Innovation and Technology (EIT).

-The EIT is an integral part of Horizon – the EU’s key funding programme for research and innovation with a budget of €95.5 billion, under which the EU has already invested 30 billion EUR for the Research in Innovation 2018-2020.
+The EIT was an integral part of Horizon – the EU’s key funding programme for research and innovation with a budget of €95.5 billion, under which the EU has already invested 30 billion EUR for the Research in Innovation 2018-2020.

 The EU financial supporting provides for the sectors of the economy grouped into the Innovation Communities, which need innovative solutions based on the new technologies, green ecology and healthy life towards the growth engaged in manufacturing, ICT development, pharmaceutical, aviation and maritime service, education and training, logistics and other sectors.